pegasone/pegasone.github.io/index.md

 This graph indicates a COVID-19 pandemic worsening in the last 14 days in the following countries: Spain, Israel but also France, Czech Republic, Netherlands, Hungary, and Belgium.
 Tunisia and Lybia were skipped due to data inconsistencies.

-For reference, the corresponding screenshots of Positive rate and Active cases per million are included.
+For reference, the corresponding screenshots of <b>Positive rate</b> and <b>Active cases per million</b> are included.

 ![Figure 25](/img/img031.png)
 ![Figure 26](/img/img032.png)

-This is work in progress and the exact definition of the ACPO-14 indicator may undergo further optimizations.
+This is work in progress and the exact definition of the <b>ACPO-14</b> indicator may undergo further optimizations.
 Enjoy the (map) view! ;)

 ![Figure 27](/img/img033.png)

 <h4>2020-10-02</h4>

-I have recently had a conversation with someone who thinks the reported numbers for their country are wrong because they "don't make sense".
-Specifically, the person thinks that active case numbers should have decreased after the first peak and this assumption is not consistent with the recovered cases and deaths reported for their country.
+I have recently had a conversation with someone who thought the reported numbers for their country are wrong because they "don't make sense".
+Specifically, the person thought that active case numbers should have decreased after the first peak and this assumption is not consistent with the recovered cases and deaths reported for their country.

 As mentioned before, while the positive rate remains above 2% the active case count does not seem to decrease; further research is required for confirmation.
 As more molecular diagnostic tests are carried out one would expect the active case count to further increase.

-However, I have come to realize that what I am trying to do with <b>ACPO-14</b> is not so different — finding a consolidated, artificial indicator that fits my intuition of the pandemic risk.
+However, I have come to realize that what I am trying to do with <b>ACPO-14</b> is not so different — finding a consolidated, artificial indicator that fits my intuition of  pandemic risk.
 However incomplete and inconsistent, reported data comes first and cannot be ignored.
 Obvious discrepancies and inconsistencies must be noted and taken into account before drawing any conclusion.
-For these reasons, I have stopped trying to find an acceptable consolidated indicator.
+For these reasons, I have stopped trying to find an intuitive consolidated indicator.

-ACPO-14 is to stay in COV2CON and the app will be updated if bugfixes are needed, otherwise I shall not develop it any further.
+<b>ACPO-14</b> is to stay in COV2CON and the app will be updated only if bugfixes are needed.